MaheshG11/Trading_Strategy_System/Database/readme.md

-<h4><b>Note:</b>We are going to use postgre, postgre with timescale extension and mongodb.
-Since we have not yet setup postgre or timescale we are currently using mongodb for storing user details so for development purposes you only have to follow the following installations. <b>WE WILL SOON BE USING POSTGRE FOR USER OPERATIONS</b></h4>
+<h4><b>Note:</b>We are going to use  mongodb. details so for development purposes you only have to follow the following installations.</h4>
-<h2>Instructions to setup virtual environment</h2><br>

 <h2>Follow these steps</h2><br><br>